Brammus/pwj_world_cup/README.md

 After each match the scores will be put in and automtically award points to each member.

 There will also be a scoreboard of each member and all of their points

+TODO's:
+1. Login/user management
+2. Put in picks per user for each group
+3. Scoreboard